-When they heard of this defeat, Eumenes and the Rhodians hastened to wipe out the remembrance of their ever having doubted the fortune of Rome(1) by the swiftness of their repentance.
+When they heard of this defeat, Eumenes and the Rhodians hastened to wipe out the remembrance of their ever having doubted the fortune of Rome $(^2)$ by the swiftness of their repentance.
 At the same time, L. Anicius conquered Illyria and seized the person of Gentius.
-Macedonia was divided into four states, called free, that is to say, presided over by magistrates chosen by themselves, but under the protectorate of the Republic.
-By the law imposed on these new provinces, all marriages, and all exchange of immovable property, were interdicted between the citizens of different states,(2) and the imports reduced one-half.
+Macedonia was divided into four states called free, that is to say, presided over by magistrates chosen by themselves, but under the protectorate of the Republic.
+By the law imposed on these (') Titus Livius, XLI.
+5. (2) Titus Livius, XLV.
+21 et seq.

+new provinces, all marriages, and all exchange of immovable property, were interdicted between the citizens of different states, $(^1)$ and the imports reduced one-half.
 As we see, the Republic applied the system practised in 416 to dissolve the Latin confederacy, and later, in 449, that of the Hernici.
 Illyria was also divided into three parts.
-The towns which had first yielded were exempt from all tribute, and the taxes of the others reduced to half.(3)
+The towns which had first yielded were exempt from all tribute, and the taxes of the others reduced to half. $(^2)$

 It is not uninteresting to recall to mind how Livy appreciates the institutions which Macedonia and Illyria received at this epoch.
-"It was decreed," he says, "that liberty should be given to the Macedonians and Illyrians, to prove to the whole universe that, in carrying their arms so far, the object of the Romans was to deliver the enslaved peoples, not to enslave the free peoples; to guarantee to these last their independence, to the nations subject to kings a milder and more just government; and to convince them that, in the wars which might break out between the Republic and their sovereigns, the result would be the liberty of the peoples-Rome reserving to herself only the honor of victory."(4)
+"It was decreed," he says, "that liberty should be given to the Macedoni-' ans and Illyrians, to prove to the whole universe that, in carrying their arms so far, the object of the Romans was to deliver the enslaved peoples, not to enslave the free peoples; to guarantee to these last their independence, to the nations subject to kings a milder and more just government; and to convince them that, in the wars which might break out between the Republic and their sovereigns, the result would be the liberty of the peoples: Rome reserving to herself only the honour of victory."
+(3)

-Greece, and, above all, Epirus, sacked by Paulus Æmilius, underwent the penalty of defection.
-As to the Achæan league, the fidelity of which had appeared doubtful, nearly a thousand of the principal citizens, guilty or suspected of having favored the Macedonians, were sent as hostages to Rome.
-(5)
+Greece, and above all Epirus, sacked by Paulus Æmilius, underwent the penalty of defection.
+As to the Achæan league, the fidelity of which had appeared doubtful, nearly a thousand of the principal citizens, guilty or suspected of having favoured the Macedonians, were sent as hostages to Rome. ()